The Brighton Schools Alumni Association (BSAA) is proud to announce the 2015 members of the BSAA/BHS Alumni Hall of Fame, which began in 2006:

 Nominate a BHS alum for recognition today!

 Ever since BHS began, alumni from almost every graduating year have made significant contributions in the arts, science, philosophy, medicine, sports, business, philanthropy, literature, community service, music and many more professions, industries or callings.
 Let’s tell the world about them!
-If you know of a BHS alum who deserves recognition for such contributions, nominate that person for the Brighton Schools Alumni Association (BSAA)/BHS Alumni Hall of Fame this year!
+If you know of a BHS alum who deserves recognition for such contributions, nominate that person for the BSAA/BHS Alumni Hall of Fame.
+Nominations are open all year round.

 Past nominations remain active for several years; anyone nominated but not yet selected will continue to be considered along with any new nominations.
 Previous nominations may be expanded with new information.

-Nominations may be sent back by mail (BSAA, 2035 Monroe Avenue, Rochester, NY 14618), fax (585-248-3638) or e-mail ([email protected]).
-For a copy of the nomination form in Word, BSAA-BHS Alum Hall of Fame Nomntn, or as a PDF, BSAA-BHS Alum Hall of Fame Nomntn.
-Nomination forms also are available at the BSAA’s Alumni Resource Center in the 12 Corners Elementary School building (2035 Monroe Avenue).
-To receive a nomination form by mail, call (585) 442-6055 and leaving your name and mailing address.
+Nominations may be made at any time and sent back by mail (BSAA, 2035 Monroe Avenue, Rochester, NY 14618), fax (585-248-3638) or e-mail ([email protected]).
+For a copy of the nomination form in Word, click here: BSAA-BHS Hall of Fame Nomination Form.
+For a PDF, click here: BSAA-BHS Hall of Fame Nomination Form.
+Nomination forms also are available at the BSAA’s Kay Heinrich Clark Alumni Resource Center in the 12 Corners Elementary School building (2035 Monroe Avenue).
+To receive a nomination form by mail, call (585) 442-6055 and leave your name and mailing address.

-• Caroline “Caren” Breese Hall, BHS’56, physician, teacher, mentor and author (posthumous)
+• Caroline “Caren” Breese Hall ’56 (posthumous) medicine

 Jeffrey Levy ’59 military, business and volunteer service